AlibabaCloudDocs/icms_mqtt/intl.en-US/Use Case/New retail digital price tag solution.md

 ## Considerations {#section_hxp_0fz_jbx .section}

 The preceding procedure describes how to use AliwareMQ for IoT and RocketMQ to build a digital price tag system.
-For more information about the SDK, see [MQTT](../intl.en-US/SDK Reference/Download the SDK.md#) and [RocketMQ](https://help.aliyun.com/document_detail/114448.html) documents.
+For more information about the SDK, see [AliwareMQ for IoT](https://www.alibabacloud.com/help/product/100973.htm) and [AliwareMQ for RocketMQ](https://www.alibabacloud.com/help/product/29530.htm) documents.

 When using AliwareMQ for IoT and RocketMQ to send commands, follow these principles for message type design and parameter design: